 Being an MS student

-My protest was ignored and the professor himself was doing the watch with us.
-The watch had just started and the other students were about to leave, when he hit some weird combinations on the PC and it crashed.
-We wanted to fix it, but he didn’t allow us to touch the PC and called the institute’s IT guy back.
-The damage was so large that the IT guy was busy all night fixing a problem that wouldn’t had occurred when we had been allowed to be on our watch alone.
+My protest was ignored.
+The professor himself was doing the watch with us.
+The watch had just started and the other students were about to leave, when he hit some weird combinations on the PC.
+Boom!
+It crashed.
+We wanted to fix it, but he didn’t allow us to touch the PC.
+Instead he called the institute’s IT guy back.
+The damage was so large that the IT guy was busy all night fixing the problem.
+A problem that wouldn’t had occurred when we had been allowed to be on our watch alone.
+However, there is a long history of women being thought to be unsuitable for sciences.

 Being an international exchange student in Clermont-Ferrand, France